Here are my kid-friendly road trip tips for driving to Disney!

 3. Draw Me a Picture

 I converted this empty Chick-fil-A salad container into a self-contained art box.
-We dine at Chick-fil-A about once a week and I always order my favorite, the Cobb Salad with Avocado Lime Ranch dressing!
-So why not upcycle those sturdy salad boxes into something useful?
-I decided to turn my boxes into a road trip art box.
+We dine at Chick-fil-A about once a month and I always order my favorite, the Cobb Salad with Avocado Lime Ranch dressing!
+So why not up-cycle those sturdy salad boxes into something useful?
+I decided to turn my boxes into road trip art boxes.

 My kids could entertain themselves for hours with drawing so having an art box for a road trip is ideal.
-But I don’t want crayons melting between the seats or markers making their way to the floor so it’s best to have everything contained in one box per child (no fighting over the art supplies this way either!)
+But I don’t want crayons melting between the seats or markers making their way to the floor.
+It’s best to have everything contained in one box per child (no fighting over the art supplies this way either!)

 I gave my son a sheet of Disney themed stickers to decorate his box and filled it with drawing implements.
 A good supply of blank drawing paper, printable Disney coloring pages and activity sheets attached to a clipboard is sure to keep him occupied in the car!